postblue27/AudioApp/README.md

 4. Download Angular.
 For Windows:
-  1. Open cmd;
+  - Open cmd;
-  2. Run "npm install -g @angular/cli".
+  - Run "npm install -g @angular/cli" and wait until it's done.

 5. Open project in VS Code, change directory to AudioApp-SPA folder via terminal(ctrl+`) and run "npm install".
 It will install all modules needed for angular project to run.